Hundreds of migrants cross fence into Spain again

 A spokeswoman for the Red Cross in Ceuta, the Spanish enclave on the Moroccan coast, said that 11 of the Sub-Saharan African migrants were sent to a hospital to be treated for cuts, bone fractures and other injuries.
 She declined to be identified by name, following internal policy.

+The office of the central government's envoy in Ceuta said the migrants crossed at around 3 a.m. local time (0200GMT) crossing a gate that was damaged last Friday, when more than 500 smashed their way through with cubs and sticks.

+Officials said two agents of the Civil Guard were hospitalized with bone fractures.

-Officials say more than a thousand people are now crammed in the CETI center for temporary accommodation of immigrants, designed to house about 500 people.
+More than 1,300 people are now crammed into the CETI center for temporary accommodation of immigrants, designed to house 512 people.

+Migrants are usually sent from Ceuta to different centers run by NGOs across Spain, where they receive accommodation and food.
+Most find informal jobs or continue north to other European nations.

 Comments